-If you’re jetting (or driving) off to the city for a mini-break, you don’t want to be weighed down with a ton of luggage.
-And you really don’t want to be trying on a million outfits in your hotel room when you could be hitting the streets or relaxing on a rooftop patio with a drink in your hand.
+If you’re spending summer in the city (even on a short trip) you don’t want to be weighed down with a ton of layers — or luggage!
+And you really don’t want to be trying on a million outfits when you could be hitting the streets or relaxing on a rooftop patio with a drink in your hand.

 You need a few stylish basics that can go from day to night, mix and match pieces that serve more than one purpose and comfortable footwear for walking.
 Everything goes with everything, each piece can be worn more than one way and it all fits inside one small weekend bag, with a little room for a few new pieces you find during your travels.